andyholmes/andyholmes.github.io/articles/gnome-shell-extension-1.md

 ## Making Changes

 Extensions can change the existing UI, add new elements or even modify the behaviour of GNOME Shell.

-### Adding UI Elements

 Many of the elements in GNOME Shell lile panel buttons, popup menus and notifications are built from reusable classes.
 Here are a few links to some commonly used elements.

 * https://gitlab.gnome.org/GNOME/gnome-shell/blob/3.28.3/js/ui/modalDialog.js
 * https://gitlab.gnome.org/GNOME/gnome-shell/blob/3.28.3/js/ui/panelMenu.js